datagrok-ai/public/help/_internal/tests/release cheklist cases/adding-connections.md

 ## Scenario

 Read the table from the top, do not skip any steps until it is intentional, and you know what you are doing.
+This scenario needs to be reproduced for different DBs (Oracle, MariaDB, MySQL, MS SQL)

 | Step No. | Action                                                            | Expected result                                      | Description                         |
 |:--------:|:------------------------------------------------------------------|:-----------------------------------------------------|:------------------------------------|